lukeshinn/pyhaat-bulk-metrics/README.md

 - Critical: master vs main on some repos
 - Critical: Validation for frequency arg.
 Right now it will break if you enter anything besides d/m/y
+- Critical: If you dont clear out hudl_repos/competitive/etc on a new run it will
 - Add args params several places instead of hard coding business units/dates/etc
 - add support for ELITE repos or another business unit besides competitive
 - Make terminal stdout formatting more readable